 Fig. 7 shows the results for samba, for all subjects.
-The histogram displays peaks that mark every segment of the metrical model (16th-notes) if one looks at the contributions of all PCA components.
-The 1st PCA component (darker graph), however, seems to be less clear in the signalization of 16th-note patterns.
-Peaks of events are also delayed in relation to the beginning of metric segments, suggesting several possibilities: (1) a flexible movement-metrical relationship, (2) an intentional delay or a (3) fuzzy contribution resulted from the inherent motor variability.
-In the first half-beat of every bar for samba music (2/4), at 1.1-1.2 and 3.1-3.2 segments, there is tendency for constant event density suggesting a detachment of metrical engagement in the form of changes of directions.
-For example, we could speculate that subjects could use this region to perform to improvisations with the hands or simple lose the connection with metrical structure.
-Activity responses to samba music seem to be larger than chacarera in the form of more events across the model.
+The histogram displays peaks marking every segment of the metrical model (16th-notes) if one looks at the contributions of all components.
+The 1st PCA component, however, seems to be less clear in the signalization of 16th-note patterns.
+Peaks of events are also delayed in relation to the start of metric segments, suggesting several possibilities: (1) a flexible time-event relationship, (2) an intentional delay or a (3) fuzzy contribution resulted from the inherent motor variability.
+In the first half-beat of every bar for samba music (2/4), at 1.1-1.2 and 3.1-3.2 segments, there is tendency for constant event density suggesting a detachment of metrical engagement in the form of changes of directions (for example, subjects could use this region, to perform to improvisations with the hand).
+Activity of samba music seem to be larger than chacarera in the form of more events across the model.

 Fig. 7.
 Density of directional events across 1 bar (12/8), samba, Argentinian and Brazilian subjects.
-The shades of gray indicate the proportion of events associated with each PCA components (black = 1, white = 0).
+The shades of gray indicate the proportion of events associated with each PCA components.